AdaCore Security Policy

 Anti-virus software

-Only software coming from sources approved by AdaCore security may be installed on user workstations.
+Only software coming from sources approved by AdaCore’s IT Security team may be installed on user workstations.
 Developers sometimes need more freedom when it comes to software they can locally build on their workstations.
-The IT Security team maintains a guide helping developers assess whether they can safely download third-party software and engineers are strongly encouraged to solicit the input of the security team before obtaining new software.
+The IT Security team provides guidance to help developers assess whether they can safely download third-party software.

 Data Protection